 The Greenville/Spartanburg Chapter of the National Stuttering Association is a supportive group for people who stutter and for people who have a special interest in stuttering.
 Together, we help each other to accept and cope with our stuttering, to build our self-confidence and to improve our ability to communicate.

-The Adult Chapter meets on the first Thursday of every month from 6:30pm to 8:30pm.
+The Adult Chapter meets on the first Thursday of every month.
+Currently, we are rotating one month meeting on Zoom and the next month meeting in-person at A to Z Speech Therapy.
 At each meeting we talk about our lives and discuss issues related to living life as a person who stutters.
 It’s a welcoming place where everyone is accepted and supported.
 It’s also a place where we can stutter openly without fear and embarrassment and practice fluency techniques.

 We who stutter, and those who support and help us, are not alone.
-Together we are strong.
+Together we change lives.

 The National Stuttering Association (NSA) is the world’s largest supportive organization for people who stutter.
 The NSA provides information to the stuttering community through a variety of programs and services, instilling the sense of self-worth so often missing in the lives of those who stutter.